samipiit/SeleniumBootcamp/README.md

 ### SUBMISSION PROCESS:
 - Deadline: May 15th @ 10AM
+# PRIORITY 1
-- One person from your team should clone the project locally
+- One person from your team should do the following:
+  - Clone the project locally
   - Create your team's remote repo on Github
-  - Add the repo URL [here, in the ](https://docs.google.com/spreadsheets/d/1KLyA8MVIOBkZ72z8b5jLUwgXkMTqw-EgJcm8C2CufaA/edit#gid=0),
+  - Add the repo URL [here, in ](https://docs.google.com/spreadsheets/d/1KLyA8MVIOBkZ72z8b5jLUwgXkMTqw-EgJcm8C2CufaA/edit#gid=0),
   - Switch your local repo to point to your team's new remote repo
     - `git remote set-url <existing remote name> <new repo URL>`
   - Push the framework to your team's remote repo
-  - All members should then clone, create a branch and push to their individual branches, so that everyone has the baseline framework up and running.
+- All members should now clone the repo, create their own branch and push at least once to their individual branches, so that everyone starts with the same baseline framework in their respective branches
-    - This should be priority number 1
 - You should be pushing **STABLE CODE ONLY** & you should be pushing as soon as you can confirm a test case is passing consistently (run test 3-4x to confirm)
   - Best practice (in real life), is to push your code every time you solve a problem, make a change, or finish a task.
   - ***IMPORTANT: DO NOT PUSH ANY CODE CONTAINING ANY ERRORS, OR ANY INCOMPLETE CODE***